lmbxmu/RBNN/readme.md

 ## Tips

-Any problem, please contact the first author (Email: lmbxmu@stu.xmu.edu.cn, or WeChat: linmb007 if you are using it) or the third author (Email: ianhsu@stu.xmu.edu.cn).
+Any problem, please contact the first author (Email: lmbxmu@stu.xmu.edu.cn) or the third author (Email: ianhsu@stu.xmu.edu.cn).
 Also, you can post issues with github, but sometimes we could not receive github emails thus may ignore the posted issues (sorry if it happens).